Small-business property tax relief passed

-Property tax remains a top concern of many Small Business Minnesota members.
-Small Business Minnesota testified in favor of the new law that exempts the first $150,000 of small-business property value from the statewide general property tax.
+Property tax remains a top concern of many Small Business Dallas members.
+Small Business Dallas testified in favor of the new law that exempts the first $150,000 of small-business property value from the statewide general property tax.
 This law applies to commercial and industrial property valued at less than $1.1 million.
 (The state chamber of commerce testified against this.)

-Small Business Minnesota has long argued that 99.7 percent of businesses in Minnesota are small businesses, yet 99 percent of business-related public policy favors big business.
+Small Business Dallas has long argued that 99.7 percent of businesses in Dallas are small businesses, yet 99 percent of business-related public policy favors big business.
 The legislature is beginning to understand.
 In addition to the property tax relief, other 2014 tax law changes affecting small business include:

 - Small-business employers can offertax-free tuition.